Biography

 Artist Statement

-As a landscape photographer, I strive to capture the remote and incredible splendors of the natural world.
+As a landscape photographer, I strive to capture the remote and incredible splendors of the beautiful natural world.
 My focus is on sharing my vision of these wild places and inspiring stories of adventure and the pursuit of curiosity in us all.

 Being a bit of a loner growing up, I’ve always turned to the outdoors to find my place in the world.
 It’s only recently that I think I’ve begun to understand why.
 I believe it’s because the wilderness inspires within me a deep curiosity—a search for those “divine” enclaves specially sculpted by the hands of God.
 These landscapes are so utterly pure and beautiful that only religious ideas or pictorial representations suffice in describing them.
 I’m in search of the formidable and dramatic, the idyllic and serene, or the desolate and vast.
 This pursuit drives my life and steers my photography.
 Hopefully, my work speaks for itself because this is my goal: to share those stories of exploration in pursuit of finding those “divine enclaves” and to share those “divine enclaves” themselves.
 My passion has never really been rooted in photography but rather in the outdoors, and in the adventure and meaning it rewards me.
 Photography simply gave me an excuse to pursue these desires.
 It was the impetus, the encouraging force that took me from simply finding beauties in the quaint forests of Wisconsin to searching the world for these scenes sculpted by God and sharing them with you.
 (After thinking further on this topic, I’d like to add that a lot of the joy I receive from landscape photography is from the chase of light and atmosphere.
 It’s that combination of finding these immaculate scenes permeated with that fleeting splendor—the light, the atmosphere—that leaves me in awe.
 These powerful moments of transcending beauty and drama are the ones I hope to share with the world).